VERNON -- A parade and fireworks will be among the attractions at this Saturday's Vernon Town Picnic.

 He and other picnic organizers are hoping for a similar turnout on Saturday, when events begin with a 10 a.m. softball game pitting residents -- noted as the "defending champs" -- vs. town employees.

 At 3 p.m., there will be a parade from the Vernon post office to the Huckle Hill baseball field.
-And then, from 4 p.m. until dark, there will be activities including bounce houses, games for kids and music with dancing.
+And then, from 4 p.m.

 The Vernon Historians will open the Pond Road chapel from 4 p.m. to 5 p.m.
 The Vernon Recreation Department is handling this year's barbecue, and the Vernon Fire Department will be offering cotton candy, glow sticks and a dessert table.